aswinpradeepc/test/Bash_Scripts/README.md

 # Disclaimer
-These are scripts I write for personal use.
-They will be just a few lines.
+These are small scripts I write for personal use.

 ## http_server
 > Single line script that takes an argument as file path and starts python http.server module(inbuilt) in that directory.